What is Address Standardization?

 Data Survivorship & Export: You should be able to easily create a master record and export it as a final list to your team without having to copy/paste or manually load it into an acceptable format.

-CASS Standardization: Any address standardization software must have CASS Standardization.
+CASS Address Standardization: Any address standardization software must have CASS Address Standardization.
 DataMatch Enterprise for example is a CASS certified address standardization solution with a CASS database that is updated every month.

 Software that corrects or matches addresses need to be certified by the USPS.
 This is done via the Coding Accuracy Support System (CASS) that the USPS uses to verify the accuracy of the software.
 A CASS Certification is a license for all software vendors that use the USPS to evaluate their address data quality and to improve the accuracy of ZIP+4 and five-digit coding.